This post was contributed by Jared Cornell, Customer and Marketing Specialist at ProProfs.

 Now, instead of reflecting on the wonders of eCommerce in the past, let’s dig a little deeper into the future of this ever-growing industry.

-According to Gartner, a leading online research and advisory company, “Digital transformation can refer to anything from IT modernization (for example, cloud computing), to digital optimization, to the invention of new digital business models.”
+According to Gartner, “Digital transformation can refer to anything from IT modernization (for example, cloud computing), to digital optimization, to the invention of new digital business models.”

 eCommerce is a large industry, and it’s no big surprise that everyone wants to know the future of eCommerce in the light of digital transformation.